davecharles/kafka_demo_docs/source/docs/001-Getting-Started.md

 - `Makefile`.
 The Makefile contains "build targets"; you use `make` commands to perform certain actions within the project.

 - `src` folder.
-This is where we'll put the Python code we write
+This is where we'll put the Python code we write.

-Right now, you don't need a detailed understanding of their content, but it's useful to know what we are working with during this tutorial.
+Right now, you don't need a detailed understanding of their content or how they work, but it's useful to know what we are working with during this tutorial.

 ## Start up Kafka
 Before we can _start_ kafka, we need to perform the "build" step.
 All the